PrinceNiyonshuti/itinerary-tracker/README.md

 - using Json Server to hold data to be used while fetching them like an API
 - using Reach history to reload or push to a new route using the history prop
 - handling and mastering use of the state and conditional rendering
+- render by limits
+- concatinate script to watch json server and run app into single script

 # 2. Time Taken to Complete

-- its been 5 to 7 hours working on the project
+- its been 2 to 3 hours working on the project

 # 3. Your coding style and standards